Russia and Baltic Highlights for Walden University

 July 19 Moscow

-In the morning, our city tour of Moscow starts with a drive around the most famous areas within the Garden Ring and Boulevard Ring.
-They afford excellent views of the Kremlin, Red Square, Kitay Gorod, Tverskaya, Arbat, and Zamoskvorechje.
+Our Russian tour starts today with a city tour of Moscow and includes the most famous areas within the Garden and Boulevard Rings.
+Enjoy excellent views of the Kremlin, Red Square, Kitay Gorod, Tverskaya, Arbat, and Zamoskvorechje.
 The tour travels up to Sparrow Hills, to the Moscow University skyscraper built in 1953.
 The view beneath the skyscraper offers the best panorama of the city.

 Continuing on, guests visit Novodevichiy Convent which was founded in 1524 and proclaimed a UNESCO World Heritage site in 2004.
 The convent has sheltered many famous Russian banished ladies, such as Irina Godunova (the sister of Boris Godunov), Sophia Alekseyevna (sister of Peter the Great), and Eudoxia Lopukhina (first wife of Peter the Great).